The Ehrhart series of alcoved polytopes

 \subsection{Organization}

 In \cref{sec:prelim}, we cover relevant background materials, including root systems, alcoved polytopes, and Coxeter groups.
-In \cref{sec:ehr}, we review some general Ehrhart theory of rational polytopes and prove a few lemmas that will be used to show our main result.
-In \cref{sec:shell}, we review Coxeter complexes and the notion of a convex subset of a Coxeter group.
+In \cref{sec:ehr}, we review some general Ehrhart theory of rational polytopes that are relevant to alcoved polytopes and prove the lemmas that will be used to show our main result.
+Given that Coxeter complexes characterize alcoves, in \cref{sec:shell}, we review Coxeter complexes and the notion of a convex subset of a Coxeter group.
 In this section, we also describe a shelling order of the Coxeter complex given by \cite{bjorner} and prove a corollary about shelling subcomplexes of the Coxeter complex (\cref{cor:cox}) which will be used to show our main result.
 We precisely state and prove our main result (\cref{thm:main}) in \cref{sec:proof}.
-In \cref{sec:2n}, we recall a formula for the $h^*$-polynomial of the hypersimplex $\Delta_{k,n}$ in terms of hypersimplicial decorated ordered set partitions \cite{kim2020combinatorial} and conjecture a connection with the formula yielded by our main theorem in the case $k=2$.
+In \cref{sec:2n}, we recall a formula for the $h^*$-polynomial of the hypersimplex $\Delta_{k,n}$ in terms of hypersimplicial decorated ordered set partitions \cite{Kimh*} and show a connection with the formula yielded by our main theorem in the case $k=2$.

 \acknowledgements{We thank Alex Postnikov for suggesting this topic.
 We thank Lauren Williams for the helpful discussions and comments on the manuscript.
 We thank Nick Early for helpful discussions.}